 There is no cost to you if you qualify.
 No reimbursement or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with a very bureaucratic government agency.
 The steps are overly complicated.
 Many schools are hesitant to work with WIOA if they can avoid doing so.
 I highly advise you work with an expert.

 WIOA Grant Expert

-I have over 20 years’ experience in higher education.
+I have over 20+ experience in education.
 I, too, was laid off from my position several years ago and struggled to get employed again because of ageism.
 Finally, I was able to get back into the workforce, but this time on the corporate side.
 Then I discovered the WIOA grant and understood what a boon this could be for the unemployed or people with a low income.
 Many others do not like working with it becase of all the bureaucracy.
 The rules vary from one county to the next and are often changing.
 However, I have always been good at dealing with government bureaucracies.
 My experience working in colleges gives me an in depth awareness of the many career choices and what it takes to get placed.
 I now specialize in assisting veterans, out of work (and low income) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
 Let’s see what you are eligible for!